kylehoac/data-structures-and-algorithms/python/code_challenges/fifo_animal_shelter/README.md

 # Challenge Summary

 Create a class called AnimalShelter which holds only dogs and cats.
-The shelter operates using a first-in, first-out approach.
+The shelter operates using a first in, first out approach.
 It operates using enqueue and dequeue methods

 ## Whiteboard Process